A studio space

 How often does the prize take place?

-The prize takes place every other year, presenting two exhibitions across this time: a shortlist exhibition following the Open Call, from which the winners will be announced; and a winner’s exhibition the year following.
+Over the Prize’s two year cycle, two exhibitions take place: a shortlist exhibition following the Open Call, from which the winners will be announced; and a winner’s exhibition the year following.

 How do I find out about the latest prize news and events?